jasonrichdarmawan/angular-workspace-example/README.md

 - [ ] lazy loaded library.

-    current solution is to import to the `projects` folder instead of to the `dist` folder.
+    current solution is to import to the `projects` folder instead of the `dist` folder.

 - [ ] `fileReplacements` in angular.json of a library.